“Not all those who wander are lost…” J.R.R. Tolkien

 I am a wanderer.
 My heart seeks new adventures to peruse and new lands to explore.
 My soul both soars on wings of eagles and dives deeply into the sea.
 My spirit is in the heart of those who are like minded, gypsies, adventurers, travelers and other wanderers such as myself.

 My name is Phylicia Hanson-Stitzel and I am a nomad, a photographer, a writer and a mom.
 First and foremost my main passion, outside of traveling, is photography.
-I have had a camera glued to my face since I was 11 years old and since then my experience has grown with me and my camera gear has become far more expensive.
+I have had a camera glued to my face since I was about 11 years old and since then my experience has grown with me and my camera gear has become far more expensive.

 First let me formally introduce myself.
 I grew up in the vast wilderness of Alaska, every wanderer’s dream.
 Growing up in tune with my adventurous side, even as a child, my siblings and I would follow our dog through the woods as she led us to new places to explore and to get into childish mischief.